Today I came across a little goodie that I wanted to share with you.

 Inside the Plausible repository, there is a folder for the tracking script.

-The tracking script looks like a normal JavaScript file but it's actually a Handlebars template that is sprinkled with if-statements.
+The tracking script looks like a normal JavaScript file but it's actually a Handlebars template that contains several if-statements.

 2.1.
 Handlebars Templates